mohd-afeef-badri/psd/demos/soildynamics/fast-track-tutorials.md

 PSD comes with additional set of plugins/functions that are highly optimized for performing certain operations during solving.
 These operations are handled by GoFast Plugins (GFP) kernel of PSD (optimize C++ classes/templates/structures), by default this functionality is turned off and not used.
 You are encouraged to try out using GFP functions in a solver by using \sh{-useGFP} flag flag to \sh{PSD\_PreProcess} For example, the PSD solver workflow for the first 2D example in this tutorial would be:

 \begin{lstlisting}[style=BashInputStyle]
-PSD_PreProcess -dimension 2 -problem soildynamics -dirichletconditions 1 -timediscretization newmark-beta \
+PSD_PreProcess -dimension 2 -problem soildynamics -dirichletconditions 1 -timediscretization newmark\_beta \
 -postprocess uav -useGFP
 \end{lstlisting}